 Today is April Fool’s Day.
-I thought about playing some crazy prank… taking down the blog or announcing I was pregnant, but instead decided to tell a story about my dad.
+I thought about playing some crazy prank… taking down the blog or announcing I was running for mayor, but instead decided to tell a funny story about my dad.
 Many of you know, my dad passed away suddenly several years ago while he was in the break room at work.
 What most of you don’t know is that my dad was the biggest prankster in the world…

-Every year, I would try to come up with something bigger and better than the year before for April Fool’s Day.
-Every year, dad would figure it out before I had a chance to prank him.
+Every year, I would try to come up with something bigger and better than the year before to prank dad on April Fool’s Day.
+Every year, he would figure it out before I had a chance to prank him.
 Granted, I was young and was probably so obvious about my plans that it didn’t take much to figure it out.

 One year, I was learning about pulleys and levers in science class.
-Dad had helped me build this science project with these gears and levers.
+Dad had helped me build this science project with these gears and levers that would ring a bell.
 I took the project apart and designed this contraption that I just KNEW was going to work.

 I rigged up the levers and pulleys and gears in my room, and then ran a kite string (you know, no one will ever see that!) out into the hall, up the side of the door jamb, down the bathroom door jamb and into the bathroom.
 I tied the end around dad’s toothbrush.
 The intention was that when he went to grab his toothbrush, I was going to yank it out of his hand.